mumby0168/RestEasy/README.md

 # RestEasy
 A simple, quick and effective way to make rest api's in asp.net core

-This is a new project please see the Final Words seciton to see what is in the pipeline.
+This is a new project please see the [Roadmap](#roadmap) seciton to see what is in the pipeline.

 ## Inspiration
 The main inspiration for this was the hassle for creating controllers and defining routes.
 In addition controllers can very often violate the first principle of SOLID, Single Responsibility this in the case of a API can make testing difficult and a pain and often sends people in the wrong direction.